anki-code/xonsh-cheatsheet/README.md

 ### My fancy prompt in zsh is super duper!
 Why xonsh?

-The fancy and overenergy prompt is the tip of iceberg.
-You still live in the 90th years with sh-syntax language.
+The fancy prompt is the tip of iceberg.
+You still live in the 90th with sh-syntax language.
 We love the xonsh entirely: sane language, extensions, lambdas, history, tab completion, and more, and more :)

 ### Xonsh has an issues!
 Why xonsh?